expressjs/expressjs.com/4x/en/api/res-locals.md

-Response local variables are scoped to the request, and therefore only available to the view(s) rendered during that request / response cycle (if any).
-Otherwise, this API is identical to [app.locals](#app.locals).
+An object that contains response local variables scoped to the request, and therefore available only to the view(s) rendered during that request / response cycle (if any).
+Otherwise, this property is identical to [app.locals](#app.locals).

-This object is useful for exposing request-level information such as the request pathname, authenticated user, user settings etc.
+This property is useful for exposing request-level information such as the request path name, authenticated user, user settings, and so on.

 ```js
 app.use(function(req, res, next){